 - Forcing the car to warm up quickly – on a cold morning, you’ll naturally want the car to warm up as fast as possible.
 The best way to do this is to slightly raise the revs (to not more than 2,000 rpm).
 While this forces the engine to get hotter at a reasonable pace, you’ll use more fuel than at idle.
 (If you’re driving while doing this, it’ll cancel out.)

-In most situations, these indirect impacts on your car’s fuel economy will be virtually negligible, provided you’re driving.
+In most situations, these indirect impacts on your car’s fuel economy will be virtually unnoticeable, provided you’re driving.
 If the car’s idling with the fans at high speeds, it may deplete the battery.
 However, you should find the battery restored to its normal levels after a half-hour drive.

 If You Use A Car Heater, Does It Waste Gas?

 Of course, you might use marginally less if you turn it off, but there’s no genuine reason.
-If you’re worried about the electrical load, maybe turn the fan speed down slightly – but you don’t need to do anything extreme.
+If you’re worried about the electrical load, maybe turn the fan speed down slightly – but you don’t need to do anything drastic.

 Your car needs a heater.
 It uses minimal extra fuel, so – in brief – don’t worry about it too much.
 Turn the heater on when you need it, and turn it down or off when you don’t.
 The difference it’ll make to your gas usage will essentially be negligible.